Stop! Your Lease Extension in Enfield Could Be FREE

 Decision in Haringey

-An example of a Lease Extension matter before the tribunal for a Enfield flat is First Floor Flat 109 Lyndhurst Road in May 2010.
+An example of a Lease Extension matter before the tribunal for a Enfield property is First Floor Flat 109 Lyndhurst Road in May 2010.
 Following a vesting order by Edmonton County Court on 29th October 2009 the Tribunal decided on a figure of £5,012 for a lease extension.
 This case was in relation to 1 flat.
 The unexpired term as at the valuation date was 81.79 years.